What is Everyone Included?

 It aims to better understand depression and anxiety to find and develop more effective treatments.
 The GLAD Study is also part of the NIHR BioResource, which is a library of information about people’s health aiming to support research in both physical and mental health.

-- Have experienced symptoms of anxiety and/or depression during your life
+- Have experienced symptoms of anxiety and/or depression during your life, or have never experienced any mental health condition

 - Be aged 16 and above